omerAJ/PDF-QA/readme.md

 This project is a Streamlit-based web application that allows users to upload PDF documents and ask questions about their content.
 The chatbot answers strictly based on the information found in the uploaded PDFs.

+**Note:**
-**Note:** This app works for text-based PDFs only, using [PyPDF2](https://pypi.org/project/PyPDF2/) for text extraction.
-Scanned/image-based PDFs are not supported.
+- For **text-based PDFs**, the app uses [PyPDF2](https://pypi.org/project/PyPDF2/) for text extraction.
+- For **scanned/image-based PDFs**, the app uploads the files to OpenAI and uses file IDs for LLM-based understanding.

 ## Features

-- Upload one or more text-based PDF files.
+- Upload one or more PDF files (text-based or scanned).
-- Extracts and displays the text content from PDFs.
+- Extracts and displays the text content from text-based PDFs.
+- For scanned PDFs, sends files directly to the LLM for analysis.
 - Ask questions in a chat interface.
 - Answers are generated using an LLM (OpenAI GPT) and are strictly based on the uploaded PDFs.
 - Dummy agent fallback for development without an API key.